yeikiu/vue3-md-blog/data/guide/setup-yor-vue-markdown-blog.md

 - Confirm the branch `gh-pages`was generated on your repo
 - Activate GitHub pages option under your repo's settings menu (make sure to choose the branch `gh-pages`)
 - Your new blog should be available soon under https://<YOUR_GITHUB_USER>.github.io/<YOUR_REPO_NAME>/ if you want to use a custom domain there are 2 little additional steps to do.
-You can check them [here](https://yeikiu.github.io/vue-base-blog/#/guide/using-custom-domain).
+You can check them [here](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages).

-You will need to repeat *step 5* for any further changes you want to deploy to your site, but posting is another story, check [here](https://yeikiu.github.io/vue-base-blog/#/features/markdown-posts) how easy that is after deployment.
+You will need to repeat *step 5* for any further changes you want to deploy to your site, but posting is another story, check [here](https://yeikiu.github.io/vue-base-blog/#/guide/post-with-github) how easy that task is after deployment.